Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 ### Installation

-Once the download is complete follow theste steps to install FLIM STUDIO on your pc:
+Once the download is completed follow these steps to install FLIM STUDIO on your pc:

 * Double click on the FLIM STUDIO installer, the installation process will start.
 * Enter the serial number you have been provided, then click the "Next>" button.